BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 I called Eric on the phone and asked him about this picture.
 “That was by far one of the most damning pieces of evidence they provided,” Eric said.
 “Sometimes it’s hard to believe I walked out of there a man who was not gay.”

 But in the end, he won the case.
-And in true Leftist Men fashion, a celebration occurred afterward.
+And in true LEFOLG fashion, a celebration occurred afterward.
 But the fun wasn’t over yet.
 The 4th of July was just around the corner, and all gathered at Emma’s house for fireworks.

 ![Evan standing in front of a firework display at Emma's house](/assets/posts/Fireworks.jpg){:class="article-img-medium"}